Guru Hargobind Ji's Birthday

 The birthday of Guru Hargobind Ji, also known as Parkash Guru Hargobind, is celebrated as a regional public holiday in Jammu and Kashmir on the 21st of Harh, which is the fourth month in the Nanakshahi calendar.

 According to the western calendar, this holiday usually falls in either June or July.
-In 2025, Guru Hargobind Ji’s birthday will fall on the Thursday, 12th of June, marking that day of July as a public holiday in Jammu and Kashmir
+In 2026, Guru Hargobind Ji’s birthday will fall on the Sunday, 5 July, marking that day of July as a public holiday in Jammu and Kashmir

 Significance of Guru Hargobind Ji’s Birthday